Fon, Norway

+Fon is a village in Tønsberg Municipality in Vestfold county, Norway.
+The village is located about 3 km to the west of the village of Svinevoll, about 6 km to the northwest of the village of Revetal, and about 20 km to the northwest of the city of Tønsberg.

-Fon is a hamlet in the municipality of Tønsberg in Vestfold og Telemark county, Norway.
-It is the site of Fon Church.
-In the recent past there were several farms here.
-Fon hosts a small music festival called Revårock, held since 2002.
+The area is a fairly rural, agricultural area.
+Fon hosts a small music festival called Revårock, held here since 2002.
+Fon Church is located in the village.

 School

 The Fon Primary School operated in Fon from 1987 until the summer of 2009.
 It served children from first to fourth grade, and it was part of the Fon Early Development Center and Primary School (Fon oppvekstsenter), along with the Vivestad and Fon preschools.
-Since 2009, the area's children have attended the Kirkevoll Primary School in Våle.
+Since 2009, the area's children have attended the Kirkevoll Primary School in Brekkeåsen.